I

 玄之又玄,眾妙之門。

-Dark within dark, the gate of all subtlety.
+Dark upon dark: the gate of the infinitesimal.